albjerto/moon-landing/README.md

 ### utils.py ###
 This file contains utility functions and classes:
-- Replay Memory, used to store experiences of the form `e = (state, action, reward, new_state, done)`
+- Replay Memory, used to store experiences in the form `e = (state, action, reward, new_state, done)`
 - Environment Wrapper, which handles the conversions between numpy arrays and torch tensors

 ## Usage ##